Click the comments link on any story to see comments or add your own.

 Homoglyphs are nothing new.
 Those of us old enough to remember manual typewriters remember that they often had only the digits 2 through 9, and we used lower case letter l and upper case O for 1 and 0.
 It didn't matter, because the meaning was obvious from context.
 But when used as identifiers in the DNS, there's no context, and a name like "operator: is not the same as "0perator: or "0perat0r".

-In some cases Unicode offers multiple ways to write the exact same character, such as á which can be written as two glyphs, "a" followed by "combining acute accent", or as a as a single precomposed glyph "a with acute accent".
+In some cases Unicode offers multiple ways to write the exact same character, such as á which can be written as two glyphs, "a" followed by "combining acute accent", or as a single precomposed glyph "a with acute accent".
 Unicode defines several normalization forms, one of which consists of characters that are as composed as possible, known as Normalization Form C (NFC.)
 The IETF's Internationalized Domain Names for Applications (IDNA) requires that all IDNs be in NFC, and that input Unicode be converted to NFC before being used as a domain name.
 This only handles composition where the two forms appear exactly the same, not forms where the forms look similar but not identical.

 A related but different issue is different scripts.
 Unicode defines a script as a set of characters used to write one or more languages.
 Famiiar scripts include Latin (used to write most European languges), Cyrillic, and Greek, and Arabic.
 Different scripts often have characters that look the same, e.g. the latin letter "o", Cyrillic "o", and Greek omicron.